Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Algebraic criteria for Davies irreducibility

-Note that this corollary only provides a necessary condition for irreducibility.
-Below, we will discuss an illustrating example.
+Note that this corollary only provides a necessary condition for irreducibility; see, e.g., Examples~\ref{example:Lind0101Lind0102}-\ref{example:LindspHsx} below.
 However, in the special case where $\Span\{\hL_\alpha,\hK\}$ is a self-adjoint set, the algebra generated by the Lindblad operators $\hL_\alpha$ and $\hK$ is then also a self-adjoint set.
-Such self-adjoint algebras have no non-trivial invariant subspace if and only if the commutant of the algebra is just $\{z\id\}$ \cite{Arveson2001}.
-Generalizing this idea a bit further leads us to the following sufficient condition for irreducibility. \begin{corollary}[Extension of Frigerio's second theorem] Consider any subset $\mc{G}$ of the multiplicative algebra generated by $\{\hL_\alpha,\hK\}$.
-If $\Span\mc{G}$ is a self-adjoint set, the Markovian quantum system \eqref{eq:QME} is irreducible if the commutant is trivial, i.e., if $\mc{G}'=\{z\id\,|\, z\in\mathbb{C}\}$. \end{corollary}
+Such self-adjoint $\CC$-algebras ($C^*$-algebras) have no non-trivial invariant subspace if and only if the commutant of the algebra is just $\{z\id\}$ \cite{Arveson2001}.
+Generalizing this idea a bit further leads us to the following sufficient condition for irreducibility. \begin{corollary}[Extension of Frigerio's second theorem] Consider any subset $\mc{G}$ of the $\CC$-algebra generated by $\{\hL_\alpha,\hK\}$.
+If $\Span\mc{G}$ is a self-adjoint set, the Markovian quantum system \eqref{eq:QME} is irreducible if the commutant of $\mc{G}$ is trivial, i.e., if $\mc{G}'=\{z\id\,|\, z\in\CC\}$. \end{corollary}

-A corresponding result in Ref.~\cite{Frigerio1978-63} is a special case of this corollary. \begin{corollary}[Frigerio's second theorem] If $\Span\{\hL_\alpha\}$ is a self-adjoint set and $\{\hL_\alpha\}'=\{z\id\,|\, z\in\mathbb{C}\}$, then the Markovian quantum system \eqref{eq:QME} is irreducible. \end{corollary}
+A corresponding result by Frigerio is a special case of this corollary (see theorem~3.2 in Ref.~\cite{Frigerio1978-63} and theorem~5.3 in Ref.~\cite{Spohn1980-52}): \begin{corollary}[Frigerio's second theorem] If $\Span\{\hL_\alpha\}$ is a self-adjoint set and $\{\hL_\alpha\}'=\{z\id\,|\, z\in\CC\}$, then the Markovian quantum system \eqref{eq:QME} is irreducible. \end{corollary}

-See also Ref.~\cite{Spohn1980-52}.
 For a two-level system with loss and gain, the set of Lindblad operators $\{\hL_+=\sqrt{\gamma_+}\,\hsigma^+,\hL_-=\sqrt{\gamma_-}\,\hsigma^-\}$ meets the condition of Frigerio's second theorem as long as the rates $\gamma_\pm$ are both nonzero.
 Such systems, as already encountered in Example~\ref{example:loss_gain}, are then irreducible.
-Let us discuss a few further examples to illustrate the general results.
+Let us discuss further examples to illustrate these general results.